If you don’t want to use a photo of other people, try This Person Does Not Exist as it generates realistic photos of people who don’t exist.

 Then, you can start digging into the details a little bit more in their…

 The first thing you want to focus on here is their professional background.

 If you know the roles you want to reach out to, you can find out more about those people by running a simple LinkedIn search with a job title filter:

-The search result will be the profiles that are likely to look for a tool like yours and the ones you should target with your cold outreach.
+The search results will be the profiles that are likely to look for a tool like yours and the ones you should target with your cold outreach.

 A good platform that can give you these answers is Google Analytics.
 If your website content matches your business intent, 80% of the visitors should have characteristics of your target audience.